IBM/java-microprofile-fault-monitoring/README.md

 ```

 ### @CircuitBreaker
 The `@CircuitBreaker` annotation allows you to prevent repeating timeout so that the failing services fail fast.
-The below code snippet means that the circuit is open once 2 (4 * 0.5) failures occur among the rolling window of 4 consecutive invocations.
+The below code snippet means that the circuit is open once 2 (4 * 0.5) failures which occur during the rolling window of 4 consecutive invocations.
 The circuit will stay open for 1000ms.
-After 5 consecutive successful invocations of the method, the circuit will be closed.
+The circuit will then be closed after 5 consecutive successful invocations of the method.
 When a circuit is open a `CircuitBreakerOpenException` will be thrown.

 ```
 	 @PUT